A 2Cat-inspired model structure for double categories: Comparison with other model structures on DblCat

 \begin{prop}[{\cite[Theorem 7.17]{FPP}}] There is a model structure on $\DblCat$ in which a double functor $F$ is a weak equivalence if and only if $N_v F$ is levelwise an equivalence of categories. \end{prop}

 \begin{rmk} Note that, for a double category $\AA$, the categories $(N_v\AA)_0$ and $(N_v\AA)_1$ are precisely the underlying categories $U\bfH\AA$ and $U\cv\AA$, respectively.
 One could also define a model structure on $\DblCat$ which is right-induced along a $2$-categorical version of the vertical nerve $\widehat{N_v}\colon \DblCat\to\TwoCat^{\Delta^{\op}}$ from the projective model structure on $\TwoCat^{\Delta^{\op}}$, where $\TwoCat$ is endowed with the Lack model structure.
-Our model structure can then be seen as a truncated version of this $2$-categorical vertical nerve model structure.
-The development of such a model structure on $\DblCat$ will be the subject of future work. \end{rmk}
+Our model structure can then be seen as a truncated version of this $2$-categorical vertical nerve model structure. \end{rmk}

 The next model structure on $\DblCat$ requires a different perspective.
-For a $2$-category~$\A$ whose underlying $1$-category $U\A$ admits limits and colimits, there exists a model structure on $U\A$ in which the weak equivalences are precisely the equivalences of the $2$-category $\A$; see \cite{LackTriv}.
-When applying this construction to the $2$-category $\DblCat_h$ of double categories, double functors, and horizontal natural transformations, we obtain the following model structure on $\DblCat$; see \cite[\S 8.4]{FPP}.
+For a $2$-category~$\A$ whose underlying $1$-category $U\A$ admits limits and colimits, there is a model structure on~$U\A$ in which the weak equivalences are precisely the equivalences of the $2$-category $\A$; see~\cite{LackTriv}.
+When applying this construction to the $2$-category $\DblCat_h$ of double categories, double functors, and horizontal natural transformations, one obtains the following model structure on~$\DblCat$; see \cite[\S 8.4]{FPP}.